berrym/temperature_converter/README.md

 Use Rust's own tooling to compile and run the program, e.g.

-* cargo run
-* cargo run ftoc 98.6
+* cargo run -- -f 98.6
-* cargo run ctof 37
+* cargo run -- -c 37
-* cargo run table
+* cargo run -- --table

 ## Help

-For help on the available commands run the command without options.
+For help on the available commands run the help command.

+* cargo run -- help

 ## Authors

-Copyright 2019
+Copyright 2020
 Michael Berry <trismegustis@gmail.com>

 ## Version History
+* 0.1.7
+    * Use clap crate for command line parsing.
+    * Remove interactive functions.

 * 0.1.6
     * New function usage replaces old function help.
 	* Some (hopefully) improvements to the ease of use.